CR-Richardson/DT-Max-Series-Gain/README.md

 * Matthew C Turner (m.c.turner@soton.ac.uk)

 ## Prerequisites
 All the code is written in MATLAB.
-The LMI's are solved using the *Robust Control Toolbox* which must be installed as an add-on.
+The `LMI_Toolbox` implementation requires the *Robust Control Toolbox* to be installed as a MATLAB add-on whereas the `YALMIP_MOSEK` implementation requires [YALMIP](https://yalmip.github.io/download/) and [MOSEK](https://www.mosek.com/) to be installed.

 ## Overview
-The repository is organised as follows:
+The `Docs` directory contains associated documents explaining the code at varying levels of detail.
+The following file structure is used within the `LMI_Toolbox` and `YALMIP_MOSEK` directories:
 - `DT_Max_Series_Gain.m` The master script.
 It loops through each example, computing the maximum series gain (and # of decision variables) according to each criterion,  and displays the results.
 - `DT_Examples.m` Defines the (A,B,C,D,Ts) parameters of the example systems.
 - `DT_Circle.m` Implementation of the DT Circle Criterion - See Section 5 (Haddad & Bernstein, 1994).